ShahriyarR/MySQL-AutoXtraBackup/docs/option_reference.rst

                                       /var/log/autoxtrabackup.log]
       -l, --log [DEBUG|INFO|WARNING|ERROR|CRITICAL]
                                       Set log level  [default: WARNING]
+      --log_file_max_bytes INTEGER    Set log file max size in bytes  [default:
+                                      1073741824]
+      --log_file_backup_count INTEGER
+                                      Set log file backup count  [default: 7] --keyring_vault INTEGER         Enable this when you pass keyring_vault options in default mysqld options in
+                                      config[Only for using with --test_mode]
+                                      [default: 0]
-      --test_mode                     Enable test mode.Must be used with --defaults_file and only for TESTs for
+      --test_mode                     Enable test mode.
+Must be used with --defaults_file and only for TESTs for
                                       XtraBackup
       --help                          Print help message and exit.

 dry_run